-Mandatory participation in all lectures, practicals and tutorials.
+Participation in tutorials is mandatory.
 Absence is permissible only with the explicit permission of the lecturer.

-Written examination on lecture material and literature, with closed and open questions
+Final individual exam (50%): Written examination on lecture material and literature, with closed and open questions.

+Both the practical assignments and the exam should receive a pass mark.
+Only if the final exam receives a fail mark, may the exam be re-taken.
 Only the final mark is registered in uSis.
 The final pass mark is 6,0 or higher; a final mark of 5,0 or lower is deemed inadequate.
-Final marks between 5,0 and 6,0 are never awarded.
-Only if the final mark is inadequate may the final exam be re-taken, during the re-sit.

 Brightspace is the digital learning environment of Leiden University.
 Brightspace gives access to course announcements and electronic study material.
 Assignments will also be submitted in Brightspace.